psxdev/ps4link/README.md

  What next?
 ===================

- Improve code, incoporate new features to libps4 and  pad and graphics will be next target.
+ Improve code, incoporate new features to ps4sdk.

 ===================
  Last Changes
 ===================
+  - ps4sdk compliant
+  - Added listproc sample
+  - Added execdecryp command
+  - Added execuser and execkernel commands
+  - Added new commands to ps4sh
   - Added custom elfldr and fixed readme information
   - Added commands execwhoami and execshowdir
   - Added ftp server in sample ps4ftp.
 You can use execelf ps4ftp.elf